zenpaiang/wos-bot/README.md

 a whiteout survival giftcode redeemer + utility bot using [ddddocr](https://github.com/sml2h3/ddddocr) for captcha detection

+this bot is not related to [relo's bot](https://github.com/Reloisback/Whiteout-Survival-Discord-Bot) in any way.

 if you like the project, please give it a :star:! 😊

 # hardware requirements